 We take all possible measures as per the COPE instructions to avoid misconduct.
 Articles submitted to the journal are first internally evaluated by the editorial team and if any such article appears for which the editors have a concern, that the submitted paper has material that is indicative of misconduct in research, publication and that may affect the journal policies on ethical grounds.
 The assigned editor is recommended to discuss the case with the board members and other associates of the ethical committee upon the Chief Editor’s recommendation.
 Even after discussion within the team and also with the author, if the issue is not resolved and the author fails to justify.
-It may result in rejection of the specific manuscript.
+It may result in the rejection of the specific manuscript.

 Data Fabrication, Falsification & Retraction